 The Santander Repossession Policy

-If you’re just a few days late, you likely have nothing to worry about.
-Santander doesn’t charge a late fee until you’re 15 days late on your payment.
+If you’re just a few days late on your payment, you shouldn’t face any consequence as long as you make the payment soon.
+The Santander car payment grace period without fees though is 15 days. doesn’t charge a late fee until you’re 15 days late on your payment.
 If you can’t make your monthly payment, Santander suggests contacting an account manager right away to work out a solution.
-Their account managers can be reached at (888) 222-4227.
+You can reach an account manager by calling Santander at (888) 222-4227.

 Santander notes that it provides a program that “goes beyond the minimum requirements” of the Servicemembers Civil Relief Act (SCRA), which provides benefits and protection when a service member is called to active duty.
 Santander not only includes protection from repossession unless a court order or written waiver is obtained but also a fixed interest rate of six percent and the option to end a vehicle lease without an early termination fee.

-As we mentioned above, many people report having their car repossessed between 60 and 90 days after their last payment due date.
+As mentioned above, Santander customers report having their car repossessed between 60 and 90 days after their last payment due date.
 But how exactly does the repossession process work?

 If your car has been successfully repossessed, any property inside the car is still yours.
 This includes loose items such as clothing, cell phones, and CDs.
-If you aren’t able to get your belongings beforehand, the law requires that your creditor return them to you — it’s your car alone, not the possessions within it, that’s collateral for your auto loan.
-Note, however, that “fixtures” on your car such as CD players, sound systems, GPS devices, etc., are considered part of your car, and therefore are collateral for the loan and can be repossessed.
+If you aren’t able to get your belongings out of the car before it is repossessed, the law requires that your creditor return them to you — it’s your car alone, not the possessions within it, that’s collateral for your auto loan.
+Note, however, that any “fixtures” on your car (such as CD players, sound systems, and GPS devices) are considered part of the car, and therefore are counted as collateral for the loan and can be repossessed.

 Redemption and Reinstatement